 For large-scale production of compost, ingredients are usually organized into windrows and turned with a tractor or bulldozer.
 Moderate-sized farms might prefer a series of large, freestanding piles turned by hand or with a tractor.
 Home gardeners and small farmers have more options, including commercial and homemade composting bins.

 Commercial composting bins can be constructed of plastic, wood or recycled materials and are available in many shapes and sizes.
 Freestanding composting containers, including plastic, oblong tumblers and spinning cylinders, are meant to make turning the pile easier.
 Many of these models come with handles or cranks that rotate the whole container along with its contents.
 The contents of rectangular, ground-level composting bins are a little more difficult to turn, but the finished compost is easy to empty through bottom doors; these types are usually cheaper.

 Kits for do-it-yourselfers are another option; containing metal corner pieces and a lid, these kits are installed by sliding appropriately sized lumber (purchased separately) into the metal pieces to construct a square bin.

-Homemade composting bins can be constructed of pallets (avoid ones used to store chemicals), wood slats (never use treated lumber—the preserving chemicals may leach into the compost), hay bales, perforated plastic trash cans or wire cages.
-There are many construction plans available online.
+You can build composting bins from pallets (avoid ones used to store chemicals), wood slats (never use treated lumber—the preserving chemicals might leach into the compost), hay bales, perforated plastic trash cans or wire cages.
+Many construction plans are available online.

-For record-fast compost, begin with two to three times more “browns” than “greens,” finely shred or chop all ingredients, add a few shovelfuls of finished compost to the new pile, aerate at least once a week, maintain moderate moisture levels and actively monitor temperatures (don’t forget to thank those microbes, too!).
+For record-fast compost, begin with two to three times more “browns” than “greens,” finely shred or chop all ingredients, add a few shovels of finished compost to the new pile, aerate at least once a week, maintain moderate moisture levels and actively monitor temperatures (don’t forget to thank those microbes, too).